Solar sail: Projects proposed or cancelled or not selected

-Despite the losses of Cosmos 1 and NanoSail-D (which were due to failure of their launchers), scientists and engineers around the world remain encouraged and continue to work on solar sails.
+Despite the losses of Cosmos 1 and NanoSail-D (about 23cm x 23cm x 34cm) which were due to failure of their launchers, scientists and engineers around the world remain encouraged and continue to work on solar sails.
 While most direct applications created so far intend to use the sails as inexpensive modes of cargo transport, some scientists are investigating the possibility of using solar sails as a means of transporting humans.
 This goal is strongly related to the management of very large (i.e. well above 1 km2) surfaces in space and the sail making advancements.
 Development of solar sails for crewed space flight is still in its infancy.